-B42 The Proponent must undertake dilapidation surveys and prepare dilapidation reports on the current condition of buildings, services and utilities identified as at risk from settlement or vibration.
+B58 The Proponent must undertake dilapidation surveys and prepare dilapidation reports on the current condition of buildings, services and utilities identified as at risk from settlement or vibration.
 The dilapidation surveys and reports must be prepared by a suitably qualified and experienced person(s) and must be provided to the owners of the buildings, services and utilities for review prior to the commencement of potentially impacting construction activities.

-Following completion of construction, subsequent dilapidation surveys must be undertaken to assess damage to the building, services and utilities that may have resulted from the construction of the SSI.
-The Proponent must carry out rectification at its expense and to the reasonable requirements of the property, services and utility owner(s).
+Subsequent dilapidation surveys must be undertaken to assess damage to the building, services and utilities that may have resulted from the construction of the SSI within three months of the completion of construction in an affected area, unless otherwise approved by the Secretary.
+The Proponent must carry out rectification at its expense and to the reasonable requirements of the property, services and utility owner(s) within three months of completion of the post-dilapidation surveys unless otherwise agreed by the owner of the affected building, service or utility.

-B43 Upon determining the access route(s) for construction vehicles associated with the SSI a suitably qualified and experienced independent expert must prepare a Local Road Dilapidation Report for local roads within control of the relevant councils.
-The Local Road Dilapidation Report must assess the current condition of the road and describe mechanisms to restore any damage that may result due to its use by traffic and transport related to the construction of the SSI.
-The Local Road Dilapidation Report must be submitted to the Secretary for information and the relevant council for review prior to the use of local roads by construction traffic.
+B59 Upon determining the access route(s) for heavy and oversized vehicles associated with the construction of the SSI and site establishment works, a suitably qualified and experienced independent expert must prepare a Local Road Dilapidation Report for those local roads within the control of the relevant councils that would be utilised.
+The Local Road Dilapidation Report must assess the current condition of the road and describe mechanisms to restore any damage that may result due to its use by traffic and transport related to the construction of the SSI, including site establishment works.
+The Local Road Dilapidation Report must be submitted to the relevant council(s) for review at least two weeks prior to the use of the local roads by heavy and/or over-sized vehicles associated with the construction of the SSI and site establishment works.

-Following completion of construction, a subsequent Local Road Dilapidation Report must be prepared to assess any damage to the road that may have resulted from the construction of the SSI.
+A subsequent Local Road Dilapidation Report must be prepared within four weeks of the completion of construction to assess any damage to the road that may have occurred as a result of the use of the roads by heavy and/or over-sized vehicles associated with the construction of the SSI and site establishment works.

-Measures undertaken to restore or reinstate roads affected by the SSI must be undertaken in a timely manner, in accordance with the reasonable requirements of the relevant council, and at the full expense of the Proponent.
+Measures undertaken to restore or reinstate roads affected by the SSI must be undertaken in accordance with the reasonable requirements of the relevant council(s), including agreed timing, and at the full expense of the Proponent.